-Several of the ETFs have Underlying Indexes which are concentrated in terms of the particular constituent stocks, sector or market capitalization of stocks that are represented.
-Concentration in specific stocks, specific sectors or specific market capitalization ranges may result in a greater degree of volatility in an Underlying Index and as result, a greater degree of volatility in the net asset value of the ETF under specific market conditions and over time.
-Underlying Indexes that have a broader number of underlying large capitalization securities representing a wider variety of sectors may present less of a concentration risk.
+Several of the ETFs have Underlying Indexes which are concentrated in terms of the number of securities, commodities and/or bitcoin futures represented.
+Concentration in fewer underlying securities, commodities and/or bitcoin futures may result in a greater degree of volatility in an Underlying Index and as result, the net asset value of the ETF under specific market conditions and over time.
+Underlying Indexes that have a broader number of underlying securities representing a wider variety of sectors, such as those for HXU, HXD, HSU, HSD, HQU, HQD, HIX and HIU, may present less of a concentration risk.

-With respect to ETFs other than TRSL and SRSL, the Manager has obtained relief from the Canadian securities regulatory authorities from the concentration restrictions in subsection 2.1(1.1) of NI 81-102 so that the ETFs may achieve their investment objectives.
-As each of these ETFs' investments may be particularly concentrated, they may be susceptible to greater loss or gain as applicable based on market conditions.
-This may may make the general risk of the ETFs' equity investments and the volatility of the NAV of such ETFs relatively greater.
+With respect to HBKU and HBKD, the Manager has obtained relief from the Canadian securities regulatory authorities from the concentration restrictions in subsection 2.1(1.1) of NI 81-102 so that HBKU and HBKD may achieve their investment objectives.
+As each of HBKU's and HBKD's investments will be particularly concentrated, it may be susceptible to loss (in the case of HBKU) or gain (in the case of HBKD) due to adverse occurrences affecting Canadian banks.
+This may also lower the diversification of HBKU and HBKD and may make the general risk of equity and fixed-income investments and the volatility of the NAV of such ETFs relatively greater.